newrelic-experimental/futurehack/StudentEdition.md

 Before you submit your project, [register for FutureStack 2021](https://newrelic.com/futurestack) and [sign up for FutureHack](https://docs.google.com/forms/d/e/1FAIpQLSd-VG61vO3WbCza51Qsv7nsofBGvAtXVLR9XsPZOwhjKCWTOw/viewform).
 If you haven't registered, you won't be eligible to win any prizes.

 ## Playing the Game
 We are using a CTF platform to host our adventure.
-Sign up [here](https://bitproject.ctfd.io).
+- Sign up for the platform [here](https://bitproject.ctfd.io).
+- Get your New Relic credentials [here](https://docs.google.com/forms/d/e/1FAIpQLSfjFJZ0t-_7o7yMuadzYTszCtBBQ55_En_d1LhqGks8uH5ddg/viewform).
+It may take 3-5 minutes for your submission to be processed and the creds sent to you.

 You can see a real time leaderboard we will use to determine the winners of the game!
 Slack support will be provided if you are having trouble with the game on the [New Relic Users Slack organization](https://join.slack.com/t/newrelicusers/shared_invite/zt-dh3gka4g-hxFc2GZ4PTXnarex27ZbUQ) and get support in the #hackathon-help channel!

 ![Screen Shot 2021-05-24 at 4 56 45 PM](https://user-images.githubusercontent.com/10321085/119420304-0ab80f00-bcb1-11eb-8123-cca8d39b250a.png)